chrisrhymes/mustang-sally/_tones/smooth-acoustic.md

 ---

 This is a preset that I have made that I use with my acoustic guitar.
 It's pretty basic and not as clear as a proper acoustic amp but worth trying out to see what you think.

+I used this preset whilst playing slide guitar on my acoustic plugged into my Mustang LT25 amp in the instagram video.